inqwise/inqwise-async/README.md

 These classes manage the execution of blocking operations using a dedicated `ExecutorService`, ensuring that the Vert.x event loop remains unblocked.

+When chaining stream configuration methods, register `exceptionHandler(...)` and `endHandler(...)` before invoking `handler(...)` so that error and completion logic is ready before data emission begins.

 ## Examples

 ### Wrapping an InputStream as a ReadStream